xmassmx/wandb-cicd/README.md

 # wandb-cicd

-These are resources for the W&B CI/CD in ML course
+This repo contains the resources for the W&B CI/CD in ML course